 We face a troubling reality in Richmond and Petersburg: 4 out of 5 students graduate from high school, but only 1 out of 5 is ready for college and life after graduation.

-In light of these statistics, we’ve launched Ready2Win, a program to prepare teens for success after high school.
-Ready2Win includes opportunities for job shadowing, internships, apprenticeships, soft-skills development, entrepreneurship and vocational training.
+In light of these statistics, we’ve created specialize programming to prepare teens for success after high school.
+This includes opportunities for job shadowing, internships, apprenticeships, soft-skills development, entrepreneurship and vocational training.
 With skilled coaching and mentorships, teens can identify career pathways aligned with their interests and develop plans to map out their futures.

 Our vision for college- and life-readiness for our teens is within our grasp because of you.